Arthrexin (Indometacin)

 Primary Uses

-Arthrexin is used to treat different types of arthritis (including rheumatoid arthritis, osteoarthritis, gouty arthritis, ankylosing spondylitis and degenerative joint disease of the hip), gout, muscle and bone injuries (such as sprains, strains, low back pain and tennis elbow), pain and swelling after setting broken or dislocated bones, and menstrual cramps (period pain).
+It is used for different types of arthritis, muscle and bone injuries, gout, pain and swelling after setting broken or dislocated bones, and menstrual cramps.

 How It Works

-Good to know: There is no evidence that Arthrexin is addictive.
+Good to know: Arthrexin is not considered addictive.

 How to Take Arthrexin